joshchao39/Udacity-CarND-P5-Vehicle-Detection/README.md

 ![alt text][image3]

 Note the above image was drawn with no overlap between windows for clarity.
-At serving I used 80% overlap to increase coverage:
+At serving I used 80% overlap to increase coverage at the cost of computation time:

 ![alt text][image4]